Ministerial, Family and Volunteer Services

 Ministerial Services are provided through religious programs and practices that are delivered at each facility each facility by Department Chaplains and approved religious volunteers.
 Religious programs include various worship services, and religious education classes and study groups, and a variety of special event programs such as family day ceremonies.
 Department Chaplains are also expected to provide pastoral care to inmates of all faith groups at each facility.

 To extend to committed offenders as much spiritual assistance as possible, as well as to provide many opportunities for the practice of their chosen faith, in recognition of the First Amendment right of freedom of religion.

-Participation in a religious service is voluntary, but an inmate may regularly attend only the religious programs of his designated religion.
-Inmates who desire to learn about the religious practices of another faith may do so after consultation with the Coordinating Chaplain.
+Participation in religious programs is voluntary.
+An inmate may regularly attend only the religious programs of their designated religion.
+However, inmates who desire to learn about the religious practices of another faith may do so by attending up to three services or study sessions per year, after consultation with the Chaplain or Staff Advisor of that faith group, or the Coordinating Chaplain.

 VISITOR HOSPITALITY CENTERS

-Visitor Hospitality Centers provide a place for visitors to stop in prior to going into the facility.
-Visitors are provided such things as restrooms, a baby changing station, lockers for storing personal belongings, refreshments and information concerning rules and regulations pertaining to visitation, including packages for inmates.
+Visitor Hospitality Centers provide shelter and respite for visiting families and friends of inmates prior to going into the facility.
+Restrooms are available, a baby changing station, lockers for storing personal belongings and information concerning rules and regulations pertaining to visitation, including packages for inmates.